-The Universal Declaration of Human Rights, drafted by Eleanor Roosevelt and signed on December 10, 1948, marked the first time that countries agreed on a comprehensive statement of inalienable human rights.
+The Universal Declaration of Human Rights was signed on December 10, 1948, marked the first time that countries agreed on a comprehensive statement of inalienable human rights.
 This gorgeous adaptation for children reminds us that universal rights begin in small places, close to home.

 We all deserve to live free,

 to feel safe,

 “This elegantly and accessibly presented book empowers the youngest humans and their accompanying grownups to recognize their rights and safeguard them by extending them equally to others.”
 (The Horn Book)